 To lock down your credit report even tighter, you can freeze it.
 By doing so, no company will be able to view your credit history without your permission.

-the Social Security number issue.
+4. Deal with the Social Security number issue.

 If the person used your Social Security number to obtain credit cards or other form of credit, a utility account, cellular service, or anything else, contact the Federal Trade Commission online to report it, or call 1-877-IDTHEFT.